chainwayxyz/citrea-docs/users/how-to-use-bridge.md

 ## Welcome to Citrea Devnet!

-In this tutorial, we will briefly go over steps for you to get some cBTC's from out Bridge faucet.
+In this tutorial, we will briefly go over steps for you to get some cBTC's from our Bridge faucet.
 This will enable you to join & use the network.

 {% hint style="warning" %}
-Citrea is now at the Devnet phase and it has launched for the testing purposes only.
-In that sense, BTCs and cBTCs that you're going to utilize during this phase (and this tutorial) have **no real value**.
-Keep in mind that **there's no Citrea token**, and please beware of scams.
+cBTC and BTC on Citrea Devnet have **no real value** and they're only used for testing purposes.
+Also keep in mind that **there's no Citrea token**, and please beware of scams.
 {% endhint %}

 Let's start!